snapchaturvedi/openmv-rams/README.md

 The resulting `firmware.bin` along with other build artifacts will be located in the `build/bin` folder.

-### Flash firmware to Device:
+### Flash firmware to Device
 1. Connect your ArduinoPro H7 Portenta + Vision Shield (LoRa) via USB.
-Ensure the device has an SD card (at least 32 GB recommended).
+Ensure the device has an SD card (at least 32 GB recommended)
-2. Open the OpenMV IDE.
+2. Open the OpenMV IDE
-3. Go to Tools > Run Bootloader.
+3. Go to Tools > Run Bootloader
 4. Select your custom firmware.bin and follow the prompts to flash the device.
-Erase internal FAT  file systems and reset [ROMFS](https://openmv.io/blogs/news/romfs-support-is-here?srsltid=AfmBOoqvSMMwU7kR9aTYmZasXN4lhuYp6WmUBPDT4ReHv1igfYjwsyJc).
+Erase internal FAT  file systems and reset [ROMFS](https://openmv.io/blogs/news/romfs-support-is-here?srsltid=AfmBOoqvSMMwU7kR9aTYmZasXN4lhuYp6WmUBPDT4ReHv1igfYjwsyJc)

 You might have to edit ROMFS and add the image classificaiton model `devil.tflite`.
 Do this after loading custom firmware.

 ### Rebuild firmware
 To rebuild firmware, make your changes and run the following lines.
-Only updated files will change upon rebuild.
+Only updated files will change upon rebuild

 ```bash
 make -j$(nproc) -C lib/micropython/mpy-cross && make -j$(nproc) TARGET=ARDUINO_PORTENTA_H7